Fried Green Tomatoes

 Why is it that we can feel so good about losing an arm?
 That’s the power of relativity.
 An arm versus a life.
-Relief over a tragedy turned minor inconvenience when considering the alternative.
+Relief over a tragedy turned into a minor inconvenience when considering the alternative.

 A Scientific Example

-Remove your hands from their current buckets and place them in the same room temperature bucket.
+Remove your hands from their current buckets and place them in the same room-temperature bucket.
 What do you feel?
-Well if you’re human and have a fully functional nervous system you’d feel that your left hand is in a warm bucket and your right hand is in a cold bucket.
-Yup both hands in the same bucket send your brain a confusing signal.
+Well, if you’re human and have a fully functional nervous system, you’d feel that your left hand is in a warm bucket and your right hand is in a cold bucket.
+Yup, both hands in the same bucket send your brain a confusing signal.